 - C average in the minor

-††Must complete both terms of PSYC 280, 281 to meet this lab requirement.
+†The student must complete both terms of PSYC 280–281 to meet this lab requirement.

 The major program prepares students well for graduate study in psychology or related fields.
-Students interested in graduate study should consider conducting research with a faculty member, consider taking PSYC 480, and fully utilize career services and alumni who have gone to graduate school.
-Names and contact information for alumni can be obtained through the alumni and constituency engagement office.
+Students interested in graduate study should consider conducting research with a faculty member, consider taking PSYC 480, and fully utilize the Career Center and alumni who have gone to graduate school.
+Names and contact information for alumni can be obtained through the Alumni Relations office.
 For those who pursue other careers, the research skills learned by majors are widely applicable.
-Students who are interested in the major program or curious about what kind of career opportunities exist in the field of psychology are urged to visit career services for more information.
-Students interested in mental health careers should pay particular attention to the department’s clinical psychology sequence: PSYC 250 or 290, PSYC 335 or 355, and PSYC 451.
-Students are encouraged, but not required, to take PSYC 335 or 355 and PSYC 451 (Field Experience in Clinical Psychology) in consecutive terms.
+Students who are interested in the major program or curious about what kind of career opportunities exist in the field of psychology are urged to visit the graduate school section of the departmental Web page (www.lawrence.edu/dept/psychology/grad/) and the Career Center for more information.
+Students interested in mental health careers should pay particular attention to the department’s clinical psychology sequence: PSYC 250 or 290, 330, 335 or 355, and 451.
+Students are encouraged, but not required, to take PSYC 330, 335, or 355 and 451 Field Experience in Clinical Psychology in consecutive terms.
 PSYC 451 allows students to gain supervised practical experience at a local mental health facility.
 Students interested in graduate study should speak to their advisors and take a topics course related to their area of interest.

 Students who score 4 or better on the Psychology Advanced Placement Examination of the College Entrance Examination Board are given credit for PSYC 100 (which fulfills one of the major requirements).
 Students who plan to major in psychology and place out of PSYC 100 are advised to take one or two courses in Group I during their freshman year.
-A score of 4 or better in AP Statistics can substitute for the MATH 107 requirement.
+A score of 4 or better in AP Statistics can substitute for the MATH 117 requirement; such students are encouraged to take MATH 207.

 Senior Experience in Psychology